joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6483760/2025/07/09/tennis-wimbledon-novak-djokovic-cobolli-jannik-sinner-semifinal/

 **Latest Fed Minutes Underscore Divisions Over Pace of Interest Rate Cuts**\
-`The U.S. central bank’s decision to hold interest rates steady in June was unanimously supported, but officials were starting to splinter over the path forward.`\
+`The U.S. central bankâs decision to hold interest rates steady in June was unanimously supported, but officials were starting to splinter over the path forward.`\
 https://nytimes.com/2025/07/09/business/federal-reserve-meeting-minutes.html

 **Trump Tariffs Aim to Settle Scores With Countries, No Matter How Small**\
-`The president’s tariff announcements suggest he has not backed away from his initial strategy, where even minor trading partners will face tariffs.`\
+`The presidentâs tariff announcements suggest he has not backed away from his initial strategy, where even minor trading partners will face tariffs.`\
 https://nytimes.com/2025/07/09/business/economy/trump-tariffs-global-trade.html